Dijker/eu.jeroensomhorst.tvgids/README.md

 ## Changelog

+0.0.6
+* Fixed the table layout in various setting pages.
+* Added the channel name to the favorite list
+* Added debug statements in the code

 0.0.5
 * Fixed the auto completion for the favorite watch card (card still not working)
 * Hopefully fixed the triggering for favorites